 Indoor air quality

 If the indoor air feels stuffy and/or the windows steam up, you should first examine the ventilator openings, clean them, and check that the vents for the incoming air are open and that there is nothing obstructing the flow of air.
 After this you can try to see if the ventilator opening for exhaust air holds an A4 sheet of paper by suction, as it should.
-If it does not, and the air still feels stuffy, contact the Kuopas’ Housing Office as soon as possible.
-We will see to the matter and put things right.
+If it does not, and the air still feels stuffy, fill in a fault report.

-Like the regular cleaning of the ventilator openings, the cleaning of the bathroom floor drain is also the tenant`s responsibility.
+Like the regular cleaning of the ventilator openings, the cleaning of the bathroom floor drain is also the tenant’s responsibility.
 A floor drain quickly builds up with hair and other residue which does not pass through the drain trap, and eventually it blocks the drain.
 An easy way to clean the drain is to lift the grating and to scoop up out the waste by hand.
 It may feel a little messy, but it is mostly just your own hair.
 You can also use a rubber glove.
 Finish up with clean water and perhaps with a drop of washing-up liquid and replace the grating.
 In the floor drain there is a cleaning hole, which is sealed by a plug.
 If this plug becomes loose or comes off, some odours may pass through the air lock.
-If this should happen, contact the Kuopas’ Housing Office.
+If this should happen, fill in a fault report.

 The cleaning of the drain traps in the sinks is done in almost the same way as the cleaning of the floor drain.
 Bathroom sink`s drain trap comes off usually by unscrewing it, which makes it is easy to clean.
 All deposits can then be removed from the pipe with, for example, the tip of a knife or some other sharp tool.
 However, you should not attempt to clean the drain trap in the kitchen sink.
 Leave it to our maintenance personnel.

-If you are uncertain of what to do, contact Kuopas’ housing office.
+If you are uncertain of what to do, fill in a fault report.